Tradouw Pass, Barrydale, the Little Karoo and the Seven Passes Road – a Road Trip

 We slept in a very nice hostel that was in the upper part of the city, at the border of the slum, the area did not seem very safe to use in the evening but inside the hostel (which also has a swimming pool and a very cheap restaurant) you will feel ok.

-In the morning they offered a typical breakfast cooked on the open fire but it was a little too expensive for us and we gave up.
+In the morning, they offered a typical breakfast cooked over an open fire, but it was a little too expensive for us, so we gave up.

 Seven Passes Road